-- 1. It is not difficult to remember a confrontational learning experience that was problematic, perhaps even abusive.
-Recall and share a teaching experience in which a method of confrontation was used productively.
+- 1. It is not difficult to remember a confrontational learning experience which was problematic, perhaps even abusive.
+Recall and share a teaching experience in which a method of "confrontation" was used productively.
 What made it work? - 2.
 What is a holy time, or a holy place for you to enjoy reflective biblical study?
-Talk together about providing opportunities for group Bible Study using various kinds of reflective learning.
-What insights do you get from considering a "devotional" reading of the Bible in chapters 3 and 4 in Opening the Book of Faith? - 3.
+Talk together about providing opportunities for group Bible study using various kinds of reflective learning. - 3.
 Think about the people among whom you minister.
 What are some of the human situations of brokenness, fear, alienation, etc., present in your faith community?
-Which of them stands out for you in the Mark 10 text?
+Which of them stands out to you in the Mark 10 text?
 Which of the facets of learning might be used to teach the Good News in Jesus Christ in response to this human situation the Good News that meets people where they are and equips them for ministry in daily life in the world?
-Which of the four approaches to the Bible in Opening the Book of Faith would be useful here?